 Q. And what’s something you always make time for?

 A. I coach and manage my son’s college rugby team, so I leave work early some days for that.
 Coaching them is almost the same as running a company.
-You start with a vision and values - work out the things we don’t negotiate on, how we get the team behind it and what we want to achieve.
+You start with a vision and agree on values - work out the things we don’t negotiate on, how we get the team behind it and what we want to achieve.
 So it’s actually using the same principles.

 Q. Speaking of leading a team - how do you do that at Electric Kiwi?